 - Maple syrup: Do yourself a favor and make sure it’s pure maple syrup, not imitation stuff.

 - Brown sugar: There is a small amount of sugar in the coating.
 If you would like to keep this dish 100% sugar-free, feel free to leave it out.

 - Ground cinnamon: For the coating and to sprinkle on top if you desire.

 - Brioche bread: Challah is a suitable alternative to brioche.
 Both are spongy yet sturdy making them ideal for French toast.
 For optimal results, the bread slices should be 3/4-1 inch thick.

 - Optional toppings: Butter, maple syrup, and chopped walnuts.

-How do you make pumpkin spice French toast w/ maple whipped cream? ( + tips)
+How to make pumpkin spice French toast with maple whipped cream ( + tips)